RaphaelIT7/gmod-holylib/README.md

 ## Things to do
 - Add two commands to ConVar blacklist(`holylib_concommand_disableblacklist` and another one I forgot)
-- Add one or two final optimizations that I've been testing.
+- Add one final optimizations that I've been testing.

 # Modules
 Each module has its own convar `holylib_enable_[module name]` which allows you to enable/disable specific modules.